-Whilst everyone is always fussing over the Westfjords, I would personally vote for the East Fjords anytime.
+Whilst those who visit Iceland are always raving about the Westfjords, I would personally vote for the East Fjords anytime.
 Surprisingly easy to reach and with plenty more things to do than one might think, it’s worth spending a few days here enjoying the peaceful fjord life.

 The East Fjords cover approximately 75 miles (120 km), from the teeny tiny village of Djúpivogur in the south, up to Borgarfjörður Eystri in the north.
 Just under 4% of the Icelandic population live in the area, dotted around little fishing villages on the coast and far and few farms on the mountain side.

 This is the part of the country where you can spot herds of wild reindeer, explore some of the Iceland’s most exquisite scenery, and enjoy the tranquility that the fjord life has to offer.
 Not forgetting the magnificent Northern Lights - the Eastfjords is one of the best places in the country to spot them.